-Capital assets, which include land, buildings, equipment, and improvements, purchased or donated, are reported in the applicable governmental or business-type activities columns within the government-wide financial statements and proprietary fund financial statements.
-The City defines a capital asset as an item with an initial individual cost of more than \$5,000 and an estimated useful life in excess of two years.
-Such assets are recorded at historical cost or estimated historical if historical cost is not available.
-Contributed assets are recorded at fair market value as of the date donated.
-Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
-Other costs incurred for repairs and maintenance are expensed as incurred.
+reported assets, which include land, buildings, equipment, and improvements, purchased donated, or are governmental or business-type activities columns within the government-wide financial statements and proprietary fund financial statements.
+The City defines a capital asset as an item with an initial individual cost of more than \$5,000 and an life in excess of two years.
+Such assets are recorded at historical cost or estimated historical cost is not available.
+Contributed assets are recorded at market value as of the date donated.
+Additions, improvements, fair and other capital outlays that significantly extend the useful life of an asset are capitalized.
+Other costs incurred for and maintenance are expensed as incurred.

-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Net interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.
+capital assets improvements are capitalized projects are during outlays for and as constructed.
+Net interest incurred the construction phase capital assets of business-type activities is included as part of the capitalized value of the assets of constructed.
 Construction in progress is not depreciated until the asset is placed in service.
 There was no interest capitalized in the current period.